-I admit I was somewhat skeptical upon my first introduction to the Agile Method.
+I admit I was somewhat skeptical upon my first introduction to the Wonderful World of Agile.
 At first glance, it seemed like something was off.
 After all, if it’s that good, why wasn’t everyone using it?
 After some research, I found out that countless companies were, in fact, using it for a great variety of projects and I decided to give it a go.
 It took me only a few sprints to realize that:

 a) It’s really hard to implement properly